 The typical DJJ population has committed serious and/or violent felonies that require intensive treatment services conducted in a structured and secure environment.
-Until July 1, 2021, DJJ remains the incarceration site of last resort for justice-involved youth adjudicated under WIC section 707(b) and other specified offenses.
-However, after July 1, 2021, DJJ will no longer accept juvenile intakes, as they will be closing all facilities by June 30, 2023.
-As of March 2021, there were two Yolo County youth serving commitments at DJJ.
-These justice-involved youth will be supervised by the Probation Department upon return to the community.
+As of July 1, 2021, DJJ stopped accepting juvenile intakes, as all facilities will close by June 30, 2023.
+As of March 2022, there is one Yolo

+County youth serving a commitment at DJJ.
+This justice-involved youth will be supervised by the Probation Department upon return to the community, which is estimated as May 2022.